INKULT - Inclusive Cultural Heritage Sites

 The chosen tools and methods were tested on two different cultural heritage sites in Kramfors and one in Visby.
 In Kramfors, the tests were performed by a non-governmental organisation, the muncipality and students with learning disabilities.
 In Visby, the tests were performed in cooperation with the Gotland Museum and members of the organization FUB.

 Experiences and results from the tests were analyzed, and the tools then compiled in a manual for inclusive cultural heritage sites.
-The manual is available in Swedish under "Relaterade länkar".
+The manual will soon be available in Swedish under "Relaterade länkar".

 Uppdaterad: Sidansvarig: Karin Högström